Diesel Mechanic Resume Example

 Focus on basic skills-oil changes, brake jobs, and inspections.
 Employers look for strong work ethic and a willingness to learn, not just years of experience.

-I always recommend highlighting teamwork and customer service.
+I always recommend highlighting teamwork and customer service, and including a cover letter can help you emphasize these qualities.
 About 70% of entry-level techs work in support roles, so being reliable matters as much as technical know-how.

 If you’re aiming for senior, lead, or master tech roles, your resume has to show experience.
 I always highlight things like team leadership, advanced diagnostics, and process improvements.